 London lifestyle & travels with kids and babies

-Home of “snow bistronomy”, Val Thorens did not just spoil us with impeccable mid April skiing and sunshine, but some serios fine dining, from warm and cosy savoyarde cuisine, slope gourmet lunches and sushi, to Michelin star treats.
-Some of the best Val Thorens restaurants in here, a week is too short to exhaust sampling them all, we counted over 60!
+Home of “snow bistronomy”, Val Thorens did not just spoil us twice with impeccable April skiing and sunshine, but some serious fine dining, from warm and cosy Savoyarde cuisine, slope gourmet lunches and sushi, to Michelin star treats.
+Some of the best Val Thorens restaurants in here, 2 weeks are too short to exhaust sampling them all, we counted over 60!

 After a good ski session, what could be better than lunch on the slopes?
 Val Thorens 11 slopeside chalets and restaurants have it all: from friendly and relaxed gourmet sandwiches and waffles, to traditional French mountain cuisine, to creative and buzzing afternoons.

-A little bit lower altitude, Fahrenheit 7’s La Rotisserie makes a great spot for lunches by the slopes or dinners, overlooking the pistes and serving an eclectic mix of traditional French dishes with a twist, pasta and poké bowls.
-We adored the tuna tartar and spaghetti with seafood, the kids are in love from Fahrenheit 7 Courchevel with their poke bowls.
-We found the afternoons on Fahrenheit 7’s terrace also cool and buzzy, DJ and a funky fun loving crowd.
+2. A little bit lower altitude, Fahrenheit 7’s La Rotisserie makes a great spot for lunches by the slopes or dinners, overlooking the pistes and serving an eclectic mix of traditional French dishes with a twist, pasta and poké bowls.
+We adored the tuna tartar and spaghetti with seafood, the kids settled for pizza (bunny shape for Easter), fries and chicken nuggets.
+We found Thursday and Friday afternoons on Fahrenheit 7’s terrace also cool and buzzy, DJ and a funky fun loving crowd.

-Another piste option is Chalet du Thorens, fast lunch at the cafeteria, Italian pizzas prepared on the spot, snacks, sushi, wok, seafood.
-We loved the live music, the kids loved the waffles, we need to return and test the sushi properly as well as the dancefloor!
+3. Another piste option is Chalet du Thorens, fast lunch at the cafeteria, Italian pizzas prepared on the spot, snacks, sushi, wok, seafood.
+We loved the live music, the kids loved the waffles, and in April 2023 we returned on their beautiful terrace to test the sushi properly as well as the dancefloor at 360!

-For dining our kids vote in Val Thorens is once again Fahrenheit 7‘s, between their games rooms, the terrace, the live DJ and their nutella pizza they were lost with excitement.
-And we fully aprove their votes, seeing the sun setting at 8pm from La Rotiserie over dinner was magic!
-If you are after chilling apres dinner, La Cheminée offers a quieter place to relax after a day on the slopes with coloured sofas, fluffy cushions and a fireplace.
+8. Dining wise our kids vote in Val Thorens is once again Fahrenheit 7‘s, between their games rooms, the terrace, the live DJ and their nutella pizza they were lost with excitement.
+And we fully approve their votes, seeing the sun setting at 8pm from La Rotiserie over dinner was magic!
+If you are after chilling après dinner, La Cheminée offers a quieter place to relax after a day on the slopes with coloured sofas, fluffy cushions and a fireplace.
+And if it’s snowing and sunset is not on the menu, we loved Le Zinc, live music on Thursday, Fridays, Saturdays and Sundays, great wine selection, seafood platters and fondus!

-For some serious Michelin treats one can head to Pashmina for Les Explorateurs.
+12. And for some serious Michelin treats, one can head to Pashmina for Les Explorateurs.
 Pick up in Pashmina’s coolest vintage car was much appreciated after days of skiing, apres skiing and dead legs!

-And after all that skiing, one is in for a treat with Val Thorens apres ski scene !
+And after all that skiing, one is in for a treat with Val Thorens après ski scene !
 Led by the infamous Folie Douce and the Alps biggest underground nightclub, Le Malaysia, Val Thorens has plenty of spots to keep you partying !
-From live music to slopeside parties, here are our favourite spots after 1 week of extensive due diligence!
+From live music to slopeside parties, here are our favourite spots after 2 weeks of extensive due diligence, 2022 and 2023!

 An institution we got to love over the years from Courchevel and Val d’Isere, La Folie Douce is one of the hottest après spots in Val Thorens and effectively claims to be the highest open-air club in Europe.
 The party starts daily from 1pm, with DJs and live musicians playing on the balcony, whilst we danced the afternoon away on the terrace.
 Champagne and beers flow freely, I’d also rave about their aperols and of course coud not resist dancing on the table / chairs with the coolest house music and live saxophon.
 I certainly loved my traditional lunches at La Fruitiere and as 2pm arrives head to the terrace for dancing or VIP area if the legs have given up on you, soak in music and vibes from comfy pillows whilst enjoying some bubbles.
 La Folie Douce is certainly NOT to be missed!

 Best spring skiing Europe?
-Look no further, here’s to Val Thorens mid April fabulous snow and 12 hours of uniterrupted sunshine!
-We stayed at Marielle’s on this occassion and whilst the hotel has been nicely renovated in 2022, we found the family rooms meanly sized, the kids bunk beds actually in the hall.
-Also the ski room was terribly ventilated (read very smelly) but we have to admit the location is great for kids going to ESF jardin d’hiver, 1 minute drop off and pick up mornings, lunch and dinner time.
-There’s lots of great books by Marielle’s reception as well as a sun terrace perfect for sunbathing and we were smitted by April skiing with sunshine and very long days !
+Look no further, here’s to Val Thorens mid April fabulous snow and 12 hours of uninterrupted sunshine!
+We stayed at Marielle’s in 2022 and whilst the hotel has been nicely renovated same year, we found the family rooms very modestly sized, the kids bunk beds actually in the hall.
+Also the ski room was not properly ventilated but we have to admit the location is great for kids going to ESF jardin d’hiver, 1 minute drop off and pick up mornings, lunch and dinner time.
+There’s lots of great books by Marielle’s reception as well as a sun terrace perfect for sunbathing and we were smitten by April skiing with sunshine and very long days !

 And if you are like me with dead legs after 3 days of skiing, warmly recommending booking a spa day, Pashmina has my votes again!
-Mid April skiing is hard work with slushy snow in the afternoon, so if you find it tough to keep up with the kids (like us!), luckily ESF can keep them entertained with black slopes and parents can grab a drink at La Folie and chill at Pashmina spa and terrace.
+Mid April skiing can be hard work if there is slushy snow in the afternoon, so if you find it tough to keep up with the kids (like us!), luckily ESF can keep them entertained with black slopes and parents can grab a drink at La Folie and chill at Pashmina spa and terrace.

-For more inspiration on European ski breaks, check our article with our highlights over 20 years in here.
-For more French skiing, great food and cool apres skiing, check our Courchevel articles, Chamonix or Tignes.
-All Covid restrictions in France have been lifted on March 14th 2022 other than wearing masks on public transport and in certain public places such as clinics and hospitals.
-Therefore, if you meet the travel entry requirements there are no further restrictions on your holiday, hurray and fingers crossed it stays this way!
+For more inspiration on best European ski breaks, check our article with our highlights over 20 years.
+For more French skiing, great food and cool après skiing, check our Courchevel top activities and restaurants; Chamonix or Tignes.
+All Covid restrictions in France have been lifted on March 14th 2022, hurray and fingers crossed it stays this way.

-PS: Many thanks to Fahrenheit 7 for the dinner treats, we had a blast apres skiing on their terrace, mid April snow and sunshine does not get better than this!
+PS: Many thanks to Fahrenheit 7 for the dinner treats, we had a blast après skiing on their terrace, mid April snow and sunshine does not get better !